817: The Horror of Party Beach

 “It’s 9:30.”
 Mother Angelica is on.

-Mother Angelica (born Rita Rizzo) is a Roman Catholic nun and the founder of the Eternal Word Television Network, a Catholic religious network.
+Mother Angelica (born Rita Antoinette Rizzo, 1923-2016) was a Roman Catholic nun and the founder of the Eternal Word Television Network, a Catholic religious network.
 For many years she hosted EWTN’s flagship program, Mother Angelica Live.
-Due to age and ill health, she no longer hosts the show, but EWTN still airs reruns of her old shows.
+She passed away in 2016, but EWTN still airs reruns of her old shows.

 Well, hit the siren.
 Shakey’s lunch buffet awaits.

 Shakey’s is a chain of family pizza restaurants located in a number of states, including Wisconsin and Ilinois.